kloptops/retropie_stuff/README.md

     ./setup.sh --install-quiet-boot

+If you'd like to remove the raspberries from boot, you can do the following instead.

+    ./setup.sh --install-quiet-boot-no-berries

 ## Finally

 If there is anything you don't quite like about any of the things you've installed with this script, there is a companion --uninstall version of it.
 Which does it's best to undo the work the install script has done.